- Dive Kandooma thila, one of the Maldives' most famous dive sites

 The Maldives experience a tropical monsoonal climate, with two distinct seasons; the northeast monsoon (dry season) and southwest monsoon (wet season).
 Temperatures can range from 25-31°C, with an average year-round temperature around 27°C. Water temperatures are also relatively constant throughout the year at 26-29°C.

-The dry season usually brings blue skies and calm winds - perfect weather a topical holiday.
-The season runs from January to April with the transition shoulder periods arriving earlier in December or continuing into May.
-The change to the wet season is usually signified by a wet spell of three or more consecutive days of rainfall along with a shift in wind direction.
+The dry season usually brings blue skies and calm winds - perfect weather for a topical holiday.
+This season runs from January to April with the transition shoulder periods arriving earlier in December or continuing into May.

 The wet southwest season generally means more cloudy skies, stronger winds and a greater chance of rough seas.
-However, you would be unlucky if you had to endure anything other than a few hours of dramatic rain, as most of the storms are relatively short lived and soon blow themselves out.
+But, you’d be unlucky if you had to endure anything other than a few hours of dramatic rain – most of the storms are short lived and soon blow themselves out.